 If tracts encompassing a park with little population can qualify as a Good Neighbor, then the results may be surprising.
 For example, consider the tract that includes Central Park, the largest park in New York City.
 For 2015, the tract had one resident and that resident was unemployed.
-Thus, the tract's unemployment rate is 100% and it meets the High Unemployment Threshold.
+For 2015, the tracts unemployment rate is 100% and it meets the High Unemployment Threshold.
 As a result, every tract that borders Central Park - to the north, south, east or west - would qualify as a Good Neighbor TEA because the Project Tract borders a tract that meets the Threshold.
-Those tracts include some of the most valuable properties in Manhattan, if not in the entire United States.
-Thus, Congress should consider clarifying whether the park exclusion that would apply to a SIZ TEA should also apply to the PUIA (Good Neighbor) TEA.
+Those tracts include some of the most valuable properties in Manhattan, if not the entire United States.
+Thus, Congress might wish to clarify whether the park exclusion that would apply to a SIZ TEA should also apply to the PUIA (Good Neighbor) TEA.